Last updated 10/10/2014

 - Other treats

-- For a time, we accepted free cookbooks from various PR firms in exchange for short book reviews on our own site.
+- For a time, we accepted free cookbooks from various PR firms in exchange for short book reviews.
+We stopped posting reviews, but will still accept review copies for donation to the public library.

 - EatDrinkMadison.com treated us to breakfast as a getting-to-know you gesture, and requested that we link to their dining guide in the specs.